5 tips to negotiate your expected salary range

 In particular, the dreaded question, “What’s your expected salary range?” has made many of us squirm and stammer, and can cause even the most confident interviewee to break into cold sweat.

-Follow these five tips to improve your salary negotiation skills and land a job with the remuneration that you deserve.
+Follow these five tips to improve your salary negotiation skills and land a job with the remuneration that you deserve in Hong Kong.

 1. Information is power